-This Notice of Funding Opportunity (NOFO) sets forth the requirements for the Illinois Talent Pipeline Program.
-The Illinois Department of Commerce and Economic Opportunity ("Department of Commerce", "Commerce" or "the Department") administers the Workforce Innovation and Opportunity Act funds, awarded by the United States Department of Labor (DOL).
+This Notice of Funding Opportunity (NOFO) sets forth the requirements for the PY 2018 Workforce Innovation and Opportunity Act (WIOA) Statewide Workforce Innovation Program.
+The Illinois Department of Commerce and Economic Opportunity ("Department of Commerce", "Commerce" or "the Department") administers WIOA funds, awarded by the United States Department of Labor (DOL).
 Funding received from DOL supports the work of Local Workforce Innovation Areas (LWIA) and other partners in serving adults, youth, and dislocated workers as defined within WIOA (Public Law 113-128).
 Below are items that applicants should familiarize themselves with to understand the requirements set forth in this application.